 - Anatomy Week – Is held during the second week of the rotations which include cadaver labs to help understand anatomy and the different surgical approaches.

-- Triage conference – Review of all orthopaedic trauma cases held each weekday at 6:30 am except on Thursday it is held at 6:15 am.
+- Indications conference – Review of all orthopaedic trauma cases held each weekday at 6:30 am except on Thursday it is held at 6:15 am.

 - Each year several specialty conferences with visiting professors are hosted by the Department of Orthopaedic Surgery at the University of Michigan.